The All-Time Gotham Baseball Team: The Complete Ballot

 16 thoughts on “The All-Time Gotham Baseball Team: The Complete Ballot

-1. Tim Reid says:
+Tim Reid said:

 GREAT Idea & Poll, Mark.
 Can’t wait to see the final line-up!!
 It’s going to be a powerhouse.
 That’s for sure.
 The best of any town in history.